two Taskers lifting a heavy sofa

 Local moves

 Since the distance is short, the extra fuel costs are included in the per-hour rate.
-Some furniture removal companies charge a flat fuel rate, but it is generally lower than for other long-distance moves.
+Some furniture removal companies charge a flat fuel rate, which is generally lower than that for other long-distance moves.

 Long-distance moves (nationwide)